IthamarBaron/MultiClient-TicTactoe/README.md

 - **JavaFX UI**: Clean, modern, and responsive UI with intuitive controls.
 - **Packet-Based Communication**: The server and clients communicate using a structured packet protocol.
 - **Game State Management**: The server keeps track of game states, turns, and validates moves.
+- **Persistent Score Tracking:** The server keeps track of the number of times X and O have won using a simple database, using JDBC

 ## Architecture
 - **Server**: Handles client connections, manages game rooms, and enforces game rules.
 - **Client**: Provides a GUI to interact with the game and sends/receives updates from the server.
 - **Game State Management**: Tracks player moves, validates turns, and determines game outcomes.
+- **Database Integration**: Uses JSON as a lightweight database to track game statistics.

 ## Folder Structure
 ```